jgraziolaVU/rrivardeval/README.md

 ## How It Works

+1. **API Key Setup**: Users enter their own Anthropic API key, which is validated securely
-1. **Upload**: Users upload a PDF containing course evaluations via drag-and-drop or file selector
+2. **Upload**: Users upload a PDF containing course evaluations via drag-and-drop or file selector
-2. **Extract**: The app extracts text content from the PDF using pdf-parse
+3. **Extract**: The app extracts text content from the PDF using pdf-parse
-3. **Process**: Anthropic Claude 4 analyzes the text to:
+4. **Process**: Anthropic Claude 4 analyzes the text using the user's API key to:
    - Filter out mean/unhelpful comments
    - Categorize constructive feedback by theme with frequency counts
    - Extract positive comments verbatim
    - Provide overall sentiment analysis
-4. **Display**: Results are shown in a clean, readable format with proper typography
+5. **Display**: Results are shown in a clean, readable format with proper typography
-5. **Download**: Users can download the complete summary as a text file
+6. **Download**: Users can download the complete summary as a text file

+## Security & Privacy

+- **No Shared API Keys**: Each user provides their own Anthropic API key
+- **No Key Storage**: API keys are never stored on the server
+- **User Cost Control**: Users control their own API usage and costs
+- **File Processing**: Files are processed and immediately deleted from the server
+- **Enhanced Privacy**: No data persistence or tracking

 ## File Structure

 ```
 course-evaluation-summarizer/
 ├── api/
-│   └── upload.js          # Vercel serverless function for PDF processing
+│   ├── upload.js          # Main PDF processing endpoint (ES modules)
+│   └── test-key.js        # API key validation endpoint (ES modules)
 ├── public/
 │   ├── index.html         # HTML template
 │   └── manifest.json      # PWA manifest
 ├── src/
-│   ├── App.js             # Main React component
+│   ├── App.js             # Main React component with API key management
 │   ├── App.css            # Styling and responsive design
 │   └── index.js           # React entry point
-├── package.json           # Dependencies and scripts
+├── package.json           # Dependencies and scripts (ES modules enabled)
 ├── vercel.json            # Vercel configuration
-├── .env.local.example     # Environment variables template
 └── README.md              # This file
 ```